-Admission into the Doctor of Psychology in Counseling Psychology program requires the completion of a Bachelor of Arts or Science (or an equivalent) degree from a regionally accredited college or university.
+Admission into the Doctor of Psychology in Counseling Psychology Program requires the completion of a Bachelor of Arts or Science (or an equivalent) degree from a regionally accredited college or university.
 It is preferred that students have a major in psychology.

-Those applicants who do not have an academic background in psychology are required to complete a course in General Psychology and one additional psychology class.
-Abnormal Psychology, Lifespan Psychology, and Psychology Research Methods are recommended.
+Those applicants who do not have an academic background in psychology are required to complete the following courses: (a) General Psychology, (b) Theories of Personality or Theories of Psychotherapy, (c) Abnormal Psychology or Psychopathology, Developmental or Lifespan Psychology, and (e) Statistics or Social Science Research Methods.
 Among application materials listed online, students are required to submit scores for the Graduate Record Exam (GRE) General Test.
 The information from the GRE will be considered along with the other application materials during the admission process.
 A maximum of 20 graduate-level semester credits may be transferred from regionally accredited institutions if they are specifically evaluated as equivalent to those required in the program and approved by the Director of the Psy.D.
 Program.
 Under special circumstances additional graduate credit beyond this limit may be considered on a case-by-case basis.